 What is a press release?

-A press release is a document which helps you to share a newsworthy story about your company with journalists.
+A press release is a document that helps you to share a newsworthy story about your company with journalists.
 It’s also known as a “press statement”, “news release” or “media release.”
 Beyond simply communicating your news, a press release should also make a journalist’s work easier.

 What a press release is not